March 20, 2026

 \sqrt{9}=3

-If we graph the principal square root y=\sqrt{x}, it looks like the image below.
-When x is less than 0, there is no real number whose square is x, so \sqrt{x} is undefined.
+If we graph the positive square root y=\sqrt{x}, it looks like the figure below.
+If x is less than 0, there is no real number that becomes x when squared, so \sqrt{x} is undefined.

 By the way, \sqrt{2} is an irrational number.
-Let’s prove it since it’s simple.
+It is simple, so let’s prove it.

-• Therefore, the assumption that “\sqrt{2} is rational” is false, and by the law of the excluded middle, the statement “\sqrt{2} is not rational” is true.
-That is, \sqrt{2} is irrational.
+• Thus, the proposition “\sqrt{2} is a rational number” is found to be false, so by the law of excluded middle, the proposition “\sqrt{2} is not a rational number” is true.
+That is, \sqrt{2} is an irrational number.
 (End of proof)

 2.1Linear Equations